cmds-hub/lobby/public/docs/embed.md

 # ui/cmds/admin/users/edit#reporting-lines

-About reporting lines at Keyera:
+**About Reporting Lines at Keyera**

+Relationship definitions:
-- Leader - (Workday) This is the individual to whom a person reports, as configured in Workday.
+- Leader (Workday): The individual to whom the User reports, as configured in Workday.
-- Manager - TBD
-- Supervisor - TBD
-- Validator - TBD
+- Manager: The individual who oversees the user's site or department.
+- Supervisor: The individual who oversees and directs the user's work.
+- Validator: One or more individuals assigned to validate the user's competency profile(s); includes their site lead.

+Additional notes:
+- Reporting lines typically go up the hierarchy: Validator → Supervisor → Manager.
+However, there may be cases where a User’s Validator (i.e., site lead) overlaps with their Supervisor.
+- The "Leader" relationship is automatically established and updated via the Workday integration and does not require administrative configuration.
+It may also overlap with one or more of the other relationships, depending on site reporting practices versus Workday org charts.